Hustle Fund wants to help spawn a new generation of angel investors – TechCrunch

 “One of the things most important to us is this bigger mission of wanting to change the way the startup ecosystem is,” Yin said.
 “I noticed both as an entrepreneur and while running an accelerator, if you have a certain resume, went to certain schools, or were a certain race or gender, you have advantages in starting a company and getting funding.
 For many people, if you don’t tick those boxes, it can be very challenging.
 That’s why we’re investing in a lot of founders from all walks of life.”

 Hustle Fund Venture Partner Brian Nichols had started a syndicate of Lyft alumni on AngelList.
-After doing a few deals, he opened up the syndicate to people outside of AngelList.
+After doing a few deals, he opened the syndicate to people outside of AngelList.

 “I found there was a wide range of people looking to diversify into private markets, from all over the world with all types of backgrounds,” he said.
 “Hustle Fund and I had similar taste in companies I was investing in and I built a relationship with them in co-investments.”

 Today, he’s helping run the fund’s Angel Squad initiative.
-So far, it has had two cohorts with over 150 investors total and true to the fund’s mission, those investors have been more diverse than typical angel syndicates: 46% of the members are female, 9% are underrepresented minorities and 32% are people who work outside of tech with professional roles such as lawyers, doctors and artists.
+So far, it has had two cohorts with more than 150 investors total, and, true to the fund’s mission, those investors have been more diverse than typical angel syndicates: 46% of the members are female, 9% are underrepresented minorities and 32% are people who work outside of tech with professional roles such as lawyers, doctors and artists.
 Just one-third are based in Silicon Valley.

-Every week, Angel Squad hosts an event which ranges from networking to a peek behind the curtain at opportunities at Hustle Fund is considering investing in to talking through why or why not to take a meeting with a founder.
+Every week, Angel Squad hosts an event that ranges from networking to a peek behind the curtain at opportunities in which Hustle Fund is considering investing to talking through why or why not to take a meeting with a founder.

 “Imagine starting from zero, and if you could skip a bunch of steps and have Elizabeth (Yin) tell you how to do this before you lose a bunch of money in the process of evaluating a startup,” Nichols told TechCrunch.
 “Angel Squad is exactly what I wish had existed three or four years ago when I became interested in investing.”

-Silicon Valley, Yin acknowledges, can be intimidating but the reality is that no one is an expert in everything.
+Silicon Valley, Yin acknowledges, can be intimidating, but the reality is that no one is an expert in everything.

-“We’re trying to cultivate an environment where people are very kind — we have a no asshole rule, and that is a safe space where people can learn and feel like they can ask questions, and not have to know everything about angel investing.
+“We’re trying to cultivate an environment where people are very kind — we have a ‘no asshole’ rule, and that is a safe space where people can learn and feel like they can ask questions, and not have to know everything about angel investing.
 The reality is most people don’t.
 And we want to bring new people into this system.”

-Besides not being an a-hole, other criteria in becoming a Squad Member include being able to add value and being an accredited investor.
+Besides not being an a-hole, other criteria in becoming a Squad Member includes being able to add value and being an accredited investor.

 “With rounds as competitive as they are today, we are looking for people who want to be actively supportive of the portfolio companies we’re investing in,” Nichols said.
 “Every person who wants to join the program is interviewed by someone from our team, who asks questions such as ‘What can you help a founder with?’
 We are not looking for passive capital.
 That’s not super helpful at this point in the ecosystem.